cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

 :::

 ## A brief look at how the GPS API works in CC
-With the exception of command computers and user code overrides, ComputerCraft actually mimics real life GPS; computers triagulate themselves using signals with known sender positions (which is why we have to tell the GPS hosts where they are).
+With the exception of command computers and user code overrides, ComputerCraft actually mimics real life GPS; computers trilaterate themselves using signals with known sender positions (which is why we have to tell the GPS hosts where they are).
 This means that the average CC computer will need a wireless modem and be in range of a GPS constellation.

 :::note Double duty
 You could also set up one of their GPS hosts (per constellation) to run the rednet `repeat` program via @{multishell} or the @{parallel} API.
 Do note that if you use the parallel API that the console output of the two programs will merge together, this is harmless but can make it harder to understand the output.